Skip to main content

 After you define the container image, there are several optional settings.

-• Name, stage, and deployment strategy that you want to use
+• Name, and environment that you want to use.

 • Enter a container image command that will be executed during deployment.